How to Make an Envelope?

 According to an article in the Pitney Bowes site, customers are bombarded with messages from both physical and digital mediums.
 This means that there is a lesser chance that the recipient of the mail would read it.
 If this happens, there is also a possibility that your brand will not be promoted.
 Printable envelopes with your brand on it may be reached by your recipients, but they have no luxury of time to check it out.
 However, there is also 84 percent of the customers who open a piece of mail.
 Therefore, we might also have to consider how an envelope should be done.
 It must have been the graphics, isn't it?

 Envelopes come in many forms such as money envelope, cash envelope, and in small size envelope.
-Basically, envelopes with varied purposes invite numerous prospects as well as retaining customers for your business to prosper.
-In order to be guided on how you can keep your customers and entice your prospects, keep reading to know.
+Envelopes with varied purposes invite numerous prospects as well as retaining customers for your business to prosper.
+To be guided on how you can keep your customers and entice your prospects, keep reading to know.

 In the digital era, few still prefer to write and receive mail; not many are interested in writing thank you letters anymore.
 However, some still have that "old soul" in them.
 There are still some who prefer it that way, so make it special!